Skip to main content

 You can use regular expressions (regex) to select devices to test on instead of providing specific device models in the devices parameter using the builds REST API.
 Based on the regex you pass, the first available device is allocated from the device pool that matches your specifications.
 By widening your search through regular expressions, you get better test execution speed by reducing queuing and device tier limits.

-The following table provides information on how to use regular expressions for specifying device attributes:
+The following table provides information on how to use regular expressions for specifying device attributes, using the builds REST API:

 Parameter Description Sample values